krishom/gif.js/README.md

 | dither       | `false`         | dithering method, e.g. `FloydSteinberg-serpentine` |
 | debug        | `false`         | whether to print debug information to console      |

-If width or height is `null` image size will be deteremined by first frame added.
+If width or height is `null` image size will be determined by first frame added.

 Available dithering methods are: